Macron Urges Halt To Arms Deliveries To Israel For Use In Gaza

 In September, Britain said it was suspending some arms exports to Israel, citing a "clear risk" that they could be used in a serious breach of international humanitarian law.

-Macron reiterated his concern over the aggression on Gaza that is continuing despite repeated calls for a ceasefire.
+Macron reiterated his concern over the conflict in Gaza that is continuing despite repeated calls for a ceasefire.

 "I think we are not being heard," he said.
-"I think it is a mistake, including for the security of Israel," he said, adding that the aggression was leading to "hatred."
+"I think it is a mistake, including for the security of Israel," he said, adding that the conflict was leading to "hatred."

 Macron also said avoiding an escalation in Lebanon was a "priority."